skrymer/cucumber-demo/README.md

 ## Run the tests

+### Using IDE
+use RunCukesTest to run tests in your IDE - uses a JunitRunner

+### Using gradle

-run ./gradlew from command line
+run ./gradlew cucumber from command line

 using selenium hub: